RandalRoot/CloudBeesDemo/docs/index.md

 <hr/>

 ## Running Python
-Once you have installed Python, you can run it interactively using a Console/Terminal or by creating scripts with a text editor.
+Once you have installed Python, you can run it interactively using a Console/Terminal or by creating scripts with a code editor.
 Both options have their place, and I recommend you always test your programs using both.

 ### The Console/Terminal Interface
 To open a command console in Windows 10, click the Start button then type in the command "CMD" into "Open" the textbox.
 Clicking the Command Prompt App option opens a command prompt window.
 With the Command Prompt open, type Python.exe to begin an interactive session (Figure 5).